 No. 2 Arizona pulls away late for 81-69 win over Stanford

+TUCSON, Ariz. — Arizona had to rebound from the mental rush of winning the Pac-12 regular-season title against Southern California two nights earlier.
+The physical toll of long travel delays was an even tougher challenge, causing a sluggish start against a hungry opponent.

+The Wildcats fought their way through it to remain undefeated at home in their first season under coach Tommy Lloyd.

-TUCSON, Ariz.
-(AP) Bennedict Mathurin scored 24 points, Christian Koloko added 21 and No. 2 Arizona bounced back from a sluggish start to beat Stanford 81-69 on Thursday night.
+Bennedict Mathurin scored 24 points, Christian Koloko added 21 points and 10 rebounds, and No. 2 Arizona overcame a slow start to beat Stanford 81-69 on Thursday night.

-The Wildcats (27-3, 17-2 Pac-12) labored through most of the first half after clinching the Pac-12 regular-season title on Tuesday, falling into a nine-point hole.
-Arizona found an offensive rhythm to close the half, kept hitting shots in the second and turned up the defensive pressure to remain undefeated (16-0) at home.
+“That USC game seems a month ago to me, but it was less than 48 hours,” Lloyd said.
+“I’m proud of the way they bounced back.”

+The Wildcats (27-3, 17-2 Pac-12) clinched their first Pac-12 title in four years against No. 16 Southern California on Tuesday, then waited through a slog of plane issues that led them to getting home after 4 a.m. on Wednesday.

+Arizona appeared to get a jolt of caffeine just before halftime to track the Cardinal down, kept it rolling to start the second half and pulled away to continue its roll into next week’s Pac-12 Tournament in Las Vegas.

+“We were hot since the start of the season and I think it surprised some people,” said Arizona’s Pelle Larsson, who had six points.
+“Now it’s March and this is what we play for.”

-Stanford (15-14, 8-11) was blown out at home in the first meeting against Arizona and was coming off one of its worst offensive performances of the season against rival California.
+Stanford (15-14, 8-11) got blown out at home in the first meeting with Arizona and was coming off one of its worst offensive performances of the season against rival California.
 The Cardinal were much sharper the second go-round against the Wildcats, hitting two more field goals in a torrid-shooting first half (12) than they did the entire game against Cal.

+Stanford had some breakdowns just before halftime to allow Arizona to keep it close, then struggled with the Wildcats’ defensive pressure in the second half and lost for the sixth time in seven games.

 Spencer Jones scored 22 points and Michael O’Connell, who averages seven, gave Stanford a big lift with 16 points – all in the first half.

-Arizona held its place in the AP Top 25 this week despite being manhandled by Colorado last Saturday.
+“The pressure bothered us some.
+We had some open looks that didn’t go in that maybe went in in the first half,” Stanford coach Jerod Haase said.

-The Wildcats bounced back with one of their best games of the season, rolling over No. 16 Southern California 91-14 to clinch their first regular-season Pac-12 title in four years.

-Arizona wasn't nearly as sharp early against Stanford, struggling to get shots to fall while coughing up careless turnovers.
+Arizona played one of its best games of the season against USC, rolling to a 91-71 victory to clinch the Pac-12 crown.
+The Wildcats weren’t nearly as sharp early against Stanford, struggling to get shots to fall while coughing up careless turnovers.

 Arizona kept itself within reach by scoring 16 points off Stanford’s 11 turnovers, then hit its final six shots to pull to 39-37 at halftime.